Internal combustion engines experience the majority of their wear when they are started. The three main reasons for this

-Since oil pumps are positive displacement, the pressure developed by the pump should almost instantaneously increase when the engine starts if all of the oil passages are filled with oil.
+Since oil pumps are positive displacement, the pressure developed by the pump should almost instantaneously increase when the engine starts if all of the oil passages are full of oil.
 When the ambient temperature starts to get low, you've probably noticed that it takes longer for your oil pressure to come up or for your oil pressure warning lamp to go out.
 The reason for this delay is that excessively thick oil is causing one of two things: vortexing or cavitation.

 Vortexing results from the oil becoming so viscous that it "gels" and becomes a semi-solid material that cannot flow past the oil pickup screen and into the oil pump.
 Instead, the vacuum created by the oil pump allows air to pulled into the oil pickup, thereby causing air-binding.
 An air-bound pump does not flow oil and therefore is unable to build oil pressure.
 See Thermal History of the Engine Oil and Its Effects on Low-Temperature Pumpability and Gelation Formation.

 Cavitation is similar in that that oil is too viscous to flow through the pickup screen as fast as the oil pump requires.
 The vacuum in the oil pickup causes the oil to "flash" into vapour bubbles, which then collapse in the oil pump.
 A cavitating pump is inefficient and is unable to generate as much flow as it should.
 Severe cases of flow restriction can lead to flow-limited failure.

 Richard Widman makes this observation on page 2 about hydrodynamic lubrication: Selection of the Right Motor Oil for the Corvair and other Engines: